QSD-Group/EXPOsan/exposan/bsm1/README.rst

 ======================================
-bsm1: Benchmark Simulation Model no. 1
+bsm1: Benchmark Simulation Model No. 1
 ======================================

 Summary
 -------
-This module implements the benchmark simulation model no. 1 (BSM1).
+This module implements the Benchmark Simulation Model No. 1 (BSM1).
 [1]_ The code for process modeling and dynamic simulation has been verified against GPS-X and MATLAB Simulink [2]_ results.